Add a Push source

 Note

-If you select Same users and groups as in your content system, your crawler process must push item permissions along with the content (see Manage security identities in a security identity provider and Manage items and permissions in a Push source).
+If you make your source secure by selecting the Same users and groups as in your current permission system content security option, your crawler process must push item permissions along with the content (see Manage security identities in a security identity provider and Manage items and permissions in a Push source).

 "Access" tab